 - SCHP – Schwab Treasury Inflation Protected Securities ETF

 - VNQ – Vanguard REIT Index Fund ETF

 - MUB – iShares Municipal Bond Fund ETF

 You’ll notice that these selections are very similar to those that Betterment use to build their clients’ portfolios.
-It’s a winning strategy that users of both services find rewarding.
+It’s a winning strategy in either case.